Torantulino/SpaceBattle/MPF-Instructions.md

 HpChanged
 PartsChanged
 ```
 ### Creating a new Part
-1. Create a prefab and add a class that derives from Part to the parent object.
+1. Create a prefab for your Part and add a class that derives from Part to the parent GameObject of that prefab.
-2. Fill all needed visible fields in the inspector for it.
+2. Fill all needed fields in Inspector.
 3. Create ScriptableObject instance: Assets/Create/Parts/*
 4. Edit all information in Inspector, make sure that id is unique.
-5. Add it to the **Registered Parts** in the "Part Controller" component of GameController.
+5. Add it to the **Registered Parts** in the "Part Manager" component of Managers/PartManager.

 **Never change fields of ScriptableObject instances via code - changes are permanent.**

 Only server can add parts to Units.
-Any parts you add locally will be overriden when you refresh List for parts!
+Any parts you add locally will be overridden when you refresh List for parts!
 API for requesting Part adding will be provided soon.
 ### Player movement
 Local Player movement isn't restricted in any way - all changes in position and rotation will be synchronized automatically.
 For now, there's `Thrust(Vector3 force)` method in Ship.
+### Known issues
+* when refreshing and rebuilding Parts for a Unit, each time *weapons* Count keeps rising until *2n - 1* (where *n* is actual number of weapons); there are no warnings/errors and Shoot() still works.